KWZwickau/SPHERE-Framework/Application/App/Authentication/readme.md

 ### 2. Show Login

-- The first factor is *always* "credentials"
+- The first factor MUST BE *always* "credentials"

 1. Get the current state of the sign-in process for the user
    - Ask for username/email/...